The Best Things To Do In Buenos Aires Argentina

 Palermo is known for its creative vibe, so expect to stumble upon art galleries, craft markets, and street performances, especially around Plaza Serrano, which is the heart of the bohemian Palermo Soho.

-Street market at Plaza Serrano in Palermo Soho Buenos Aires
+Street market at Plaza Serrano in Palermo Soho Buenos Aires.
+Visiting the vibrant street markets is one of the nest things to do in Buenos Aires.

 If you’re a foodie, the neighborhood won’t disappoint you.
 You will find plenty of restaurants in Palermo offering whatever you might want to eat in Buenos Aires from Argentine asado to international cuisine, or vegan dishes.